alicolville/Weight-Tracker/readme.txt

 = 8.1.9 =

 * Bug fix: Persist querystring values when a weight or target form is submitted.
+* Bug fix: Persist querystring values when a user deletes their data.

 = 8.1.8 =